dynamox-s-a/developer-challenges/README.md

 1. [ ] Create reusable components.
 1. [ ] The code is well-organized and documented.
 1. [ ] The application layout is responsive.
-1. [ ] Backend can be simulated using a package like [json-server](https://www.npmjs.com/package/json-server), which creates a fake REST API.
 1. The choice of remaining tools is at your discretion.

 6 - Bonus